beshu-tech/readonlyrest-docs/kibana.md

 Now, because you may have multiple kibana indices containing saved objects, you should apply the "saved object migration" to those indices as well.

-All tenancy kibana index are migrated automatically.
+ReadonlyREST Enterprise will automatically make sure a tenancy index is migrated to satisfy the current Kibana version **right before every time it's being used.**

-* After opening a specific tenancy kibana index for example after the tenancy switch or login to the kibana there will be these logs visible:
+For example, after a tenant logs in, before the Kibana session is started, or when a user changes tenancy with the tenancy switcher, the tenancy index gets created if absent, checked and migrated if necessary.
+These logs mean that migration started correctly:
 ```
   [savedobjects-service] Waiting until all Elasticsearch nodes are compatible with Kibana before starting saved objects migrations...
   [savedobjects-service] Starting saved objects migrations